-The first module covers statistical methods: descriptive statistics; bivariate correlation; multivariate linear regression, and factor analysis.
-Students will read published work employing each of the methods; learn how to implement the method in SPSS with "real" data, and how to test whether results are statistically valid.
+In SOC5 - the first module covers statistical methods: descriptive statistics; bivariate correlation; multivariate linear regression, and factor analysis.
+Students will read published work employing each of the methods; learn how to implement the method in STATA with 'real' data, and how to test whether results are statistically valid.